taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0">Emits:</p>

 - *open*
-  - when you should build a space and call loader.open().
+  - when you should build a space and call loader.addSpace(...).
   - Called with `{ id, data }`.
 - *opened*
   - when a space has been added to the loader successfully.
   - Called with `{ id, space }`.
 - *close*
-  - when a space is about to be closed.
+  - when you should deconstruct a space and call loader.removeSpace(...).
   - Called with `{ id, space, data }`.
 - *closed*
   - when a space has been closed successfully.